michelleminkoff/nicar18_python_1/README.md

 Files and code for a Python 1 hands-on session at NICAR18 in Chicago

-# Possible data sets that I've worked with in the past

-All of these could use some cleanup and have some fairly straightforward analysis and graphing potential.
-They all live in the "possible_data_sets" folder in this repo.
+# Data set we will download

-* Simpler FBI hate crimes stats (by state): https://ucr.fbi.gov/hate-crime/2016/tables/table-12 (fbi_hate_crimes_by_state.xls)
+Simpler FBI hate crimes stats (by state): https://ucr.fbi.gov/hate-crime/2016/tables/table-12 (fbi_hate_crimes_by_state.xls)
-* More complex FBI hate crimes stats (state and agency): https://ucr.fbi.gov/hate-crime/2016/tables/table-13/table_13_hate_crime_incidents_per_bias_motivation_and_quarter_by_state_and_agency_2016.xls/view (hate_crimes_fbi_state_and_agency.xls)
-* Simpler workplace accidents (Grouped by industry by event or exposure): https://www.bls.gov/iif/oshcfoi1.htm#2016 (fatal_accident_simpler.xlsx)
-* More complex workplace accidents (Event or exposure by age): https://www.bls.gov/iif/oshcfoi1.htm#2016 (fatal_accident_by_event_exposure_and_age.xlsx)

-# Tentative outline for hands-on session
+# Outline for hands-on session

+1. Open a Jupyter notebook file (link to download)
+	* Remember - hit Shift-Enter to run a cell!

-1. Overview of why this is a good language to learn on, how it may be different from others
+2. Overview of why this is a good language to learn on, how it may be different from others
 	* Reliance on indentation
 	* Loose vs. strict typing
 	* Lots of built in functions and modules that can be imported
-	* (Show import gravity comic here)
+	* (Show XKCD comic here: https://xkcd.com/353/)
-2. Writing basic code in the console
 	* Do basic math
 	* Print out some text

-3. Creating code in a script
-	* Do basic math
 	* Integrate result in a sentence
 	* Print it out

-4. Running a script
-	* Path to a script
-	* Show scripts can be run with "python" and script path
-	* Discuss what is/isn't viewable from console

-5. Data types
+3. Data types
+	* Variables
 	* Numbers
 	* Strings
 		* Important functions: